 Folashade Olatunde’s dad went to prison when she was two years old.
 She used to visit him all the time with her mom — until her parents got divorced.
 Now, it’s been more than a decade since she saw her father.
 In this extended version of an installment of Radio Rookies, Folashade shares a series of open and honest audio diaries and invites listeners on her journey to rebuild her relationship with her dad.
+This segment received a 2022 Gracie Award for best radio documentary.

 Previous